 While creating your landing page, research various themes available online.
 Then, determine which is the best fit for your brand and campaign.

 Make your landing page exciting and eye-catching by adding quirky and relevant graphics.
 You can also use bright colors and a well-spaced layout to enhance the user experience.

 2. Easy to Navigate

 Since your landing page greatly influences how users respond to your brand and its products/services, why not make it easy to use?
 Ditch the 54926373 clickable buttons and another 10000 sub-fields.

-Make your landing page clear, to the point, and compact.
+Make your landing page with microinteractions clear, to the point, and compact.
 Remember, your users will be accessing your landing page from various devices (tablet, mobile, laptop, etc.).
 So, it is important to keep accessibility and ease of navigation in mind.
 The best landing page builders render pages responsively by default.

 A few ways to make your landing page easily navigable:

 - Plan your layout in advance.
 This will help you chart out all the things you need to put on your page, the things left, and the things you need to avoid.

 - Keep your content as crisp as possible.
 The lesser content you have, the lesser field and redirection buttons.
 The fewer buttons, the easier it will be for a user to browse through your page without getting caught up in the 54926373 fields.